xmatters/xm-labs-xAgent-Dockerfile/README.md

 # Troubleshooting

-The output of the `docker run` command will have any details of connection failures.
+The output of the `docker run` or `podman run` command will have any details of connection failures.
 Pay special attention to errors around the websocket connection.